Previous Step

 You should plan the upgrades of your Wazuh manager and Wazuh agents.
 Having agents that are higher versions than your Wazuh manager can lead to compatibility issues.

-Please note that if you install a newer version of the wazuh-manager package later using apt install wazuh-manager, you will have to re-hold the package using apt-mark hold wazuh-manager
+, you will have to re-hold the package using apt-mark hold wazuh-manager

 apt-mark hold wazuh-manager